Frequently Asked Questions

 One element of our work is our law practice.
 We lead a nationwide litigation practice representing victims of child sexual abuse throughout the United States.

-In addition, we provide consultation to ministry and secular organizations such as churches, non-profits (adoption and foster care), private schools, camps, churches and para-church ministries.
-We assist these entities in the review, design and implementation of child protection systems which reduce the risk of child sexual abuse.
+In addition, we provide resources and consultation to ministry and secular organizations such as churches, non-profits (adoption and foster care), private schools, camps, churches and para-church ministries, in the design and implementation of child safety systems.
 Representative consultation clients include the United States Olympic Committee, Awana International, Church of the Nazarene Global Ministries and Philadelphia Insurance Companies.

 MinistrySafe/Abuse Prevention Systems

 In addition to an active law practice, we are co-founders and directors of MinistrySafe and Abuse Prevention Systems, entities dedicated to sexual abuse awareness and prevention.
-MinistrySafe and Abuse Prevention Systems (APS) provide comprehensive Training, screening forms, Background Checks and policies supporting Safety Systems that reduce the risk of child sexual abuse.
-MinistrySafe and APS provide these resources in a ‘self-help’ context: no legal counsel or investigative work occurs through MinistrySafe or APS.
+MinistrySafe and Abuse Prevention Systems (APS) provide comprehensive training, screening, background checks and policy forms supporting safety systems that reduce the risk of child sexual abuse.
+MinistrySafe and APS provide these resources in a ‘self-help’ context: no legal counsel occurs through MinistrySafe or APS.

-MinistrySafe provides curriculum and training resources to seminaries across the country, including Southern Baptist Theological Seminary (SBTS), New Orleans Baptist Theological Seminary (NOBTS), Southwestern Baptist Theological Seminary (SWBTS), Midwestern Theological Seminary (MBTS), Gateway Seminary, Rockbridge Seminary, Reformed Theological Seminary (RTS), Denver Seminary, Liberty School of Divinity and Bob Jones Seminary.
-We serve as Visiting Faculty at Dallas Theological Seminary where we teach the only 3-hour graduate level course currently in existence limited to child sexual abuse risk: Preventing Sexual Abuse in Ministry Contexts.
+MinistrySafe provides curriculum and training resources to seminaries across the country, including Southern Baptist Theological Seminary (SBTS), New Orleans Baptist Theological Seminary (NOBTS), Southwestern Baptist Theological Seminary (SWBTS), Midwestern Theological Seminary (MBTS), Gateway Seminary, Rockbridge Seminary, Reformed Theological Seminary (RTS), Denver Seminary, Liberty School of Divinity, Phoenix Seminary and Bob Jones Seminary.
+We are Visiting Faculty at Dallas Theological Seminary, where we teach the only 3-hour graduate level course currently in existence limited to child sexual abuse risk: Preventing Sexual Abuse in Ministry Contexts.

 CBN Interview of Dr. Mark Bailey, DTS Chancellor

-MinistrySafe is endorsed by Philadelphia Insurance Companies, GuideOne Insurance, Church Mutual Insurance, the Christian Camp and Conference Association and the American Camp Association.
+MinistrySafe is endorsed by Philadelphia Insurance Companies, GuideOne Insurance, Church Mutual Insurance, the Christian Camp and Conference Association and others.
 MinistrySafe’s Sexual Abuse Awareness Training is approved by the Texas Department of State Health Services and the Departments of Insurance for Texas, California, Colorado, Florida, Georgia, Illinois, Iowa, Kansas, Kentucky, Massachusetts, Minnesota, Missouri, Nebraska, Nevada, New York, Ohio, Oklahoma, Oregon, Pennsylvania, and Washington.
 MinistrySafe’s Sexual Abuse Awareness Training is an approved CEU for the Association of Christian Schools International (ACSI).

-Both Love and Norris speak frequently at national and regional conferences for organizations such as The Church Network, National Council for Adoption (NCFA), Christian Camp and Conference Association (CCCA), American Camp Association (ACA), Presbyterian General Assembly (PCA), Youth Ministry Institute (YMI), Society for Classical Learning (SCL), USA Track & Field, US Youth Soccer, Young Life and Hawaiian Islands Ministries.
+Both of us speak frequently at national and regional conferences for organizations such as the The Church Network, National Council for Adoption (NCFA), Christian Camp and Conference Association (CCCA), American Camp Association (ACA), Presbyterian General Assembly (PCA), Youth Ministry Institute (YMI), Society for Classical Learning (SCL), USA Track & Field, US Youth Soccer, Young Life and Hawaiian Islands Ministries.

 In the course of our law practice, we’ve represented over 200 victims of child sexual abuse in civil litigation.
-Through MinistrySafe, we’ve trained over 2 million ministry staff members and volunteers.
+Through MinistrySafe, we’ve trained over 2.9 million ministry staff members and volunteers, and currently teach the only seminary class in existence specifically addressing child sexual abuse risk in ministry contexts.

 Our work is, and has always been, Victim-Centric in its orientation and application.

-This orientation is expressed in published materials dating as early as 2008, published by Christianity Today, and subsequently expressed in Church Executive Magazine, Baptist Press, LifeWay’s Deacon Magazine, SBC Voices, XPastor, Arkansas Baptist News, The Christian Index, and other published writings.
+This orientation is expressed in published materials dating as early as 2008, published by Christianity Today, and subsequently expressed in Church Executive Magazine, Baptist Press, LifeWay’s Deacon Magazine, SBC Voices, XPastor, Arkansas Baptist News, The Christian Index, and others.

 Reporting v.
-Reputation – The Dangers of Prioritizing Reputation (Church Executive 2022)
+Reputation – The Danger of Prioritizing Reputation (2022)

 Reporting Abuse – The Church’s Blindspot (Church Executive 2020)